apache/spark/docs/executor/celery.rst

 .. code-block:: bash

-    airflow worker
+    airflow celery worker

 Your worker should start picking up tasks as soon as they get fired in its direction.

 Note that you can also run "Celery Flower", a web UI built on top of Celery, to monitor your workers.
-You can use the shortcut command ``airflow flower`` to start a Flower web server.
+You can use the shortcut command ``airflow celery flower`` to start a Flower web server.

 Please note that you must have the ``flower`` python library already installed on your system.
 The recommend way is to install the airflow celery bundle.